-What is commonly referred to as aioli sauce is actually a mayo flavored with a generous amount of garlic.
-In southern France, precisely in Provence where aioli (spelled "aïoli") originates, it was just lots of garlic pounded with a mortar and pestle and emulsified with oil, no eggs or acid added.
-Nowadays, aioli is pretty much synonymous with garlic mayonnaise.
+What is commonly referred to as aïoli sauce is actually a mayo flavored with a generous amount of garlic.
+In southern France, precisely in Provence where aïoli originates, it was just lots of garlic pounded with a mortar and pestle and emulsified with oil, no eggs or acid added.
+Nowadays, aïoli is pretty much synonymous with garlic mayonnaise.

-The number one ingredient in classic aioli is garlic, plus the standard mayo ingredients for mayo: egg yolk, lemon juice, mustard, and olive oil.
+The number-one ingredient in aïoli is garlic, plus the standard mayo ingredients for mayo: egg yolk, lemon juice, mustard, and olive oil.

-In Mediterranean cuisines aioli is served with fish or seafood, meats and vegetables, either as a sauce or a dip but there is no reason why you shouldn't spread it on a burger, toss with pasta, or spoon it on crab cakes.
+In Mediterranean cuisines aïoli is served with fish or seafood, meats, and vegetables either as a sauce or a dip, but there is no reason why you shouldn't spread it on a burger, toss it with pasta, or spoon it on crab cakes.

-Watch Chef John make homemade aioli the traditional way, with a mortar and pestle.
+Watch Chef John make homemade aïoli the traditional way, with a mortar and pestle.
 It's so simple.
-As Chef John explains, this mortar-and-pestle technique is really the only way to produce the tell-tale sharp, intense flavor from the aioli.
+As Chef John explains, this mortar-and-pestle technique is really the only way to produce the telltale sharp, intense flavor aïoli is famous for.

 "This is a great recipe that I found in another users comments but nowhere else on the site," says Jeff and Justine.
 "Enjoy!
 We use this as a dip for crab cakes or as a spread on sandwiches."

 "This is a fresh-tasting spicy sauce excellent with seafood such as crab cakes or fish tacos as well as a dipping sauce for homemade french fries or any other broiled or baked potato recipe," says KGABELE.